GoogleCloudPlatform/terraform-genai-knowledge-base/README.md

 1. The fine tuning job deploys a tuned model to an endpoint when the job is complete.

 ### Fulfillment
-1. Ask queries to the tuned model using Vertex AI Studio, and compare it with the foundation model.
+1. Ask queries to the tuned model in a Colab notebook, and compare it with the foundation model.

 ## Prerequisites
 - [Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)